 Don’t Leave Them in There Alone!

-Beta testing is a great way to get people to start chatting in your server.
+Beta testing is a great way to get people to start chatting on your server.
 Make sure you have dedicated channels for feedback and bug reporting, as well as general discussion about your game.
-This will entice users to stay in the server while they are testing the game.
+This will entice users to stay on the server while they are testing the game.
 Make sure you also post frequent updates so that users don’t abandon the beta testing.
-If they see that new things are being added or updated often, they’ll be more inclined to keep playing, and stay in your server.
+If they see that new things are being added or updated often, they’ll be more inclined to keep playing and stay in your server.

 People love chatting with developers about their games, so make sure you’re consistently making an effort to interact with the community.
 Keep the conversation going, and try to welcome your newest users when they join.
 If they’re welcomed right away, they’ll be more likely to begin chatting sooner.